 About

 I like brains, bots, math, and the mysterious machinery of mind and matter!
 I work in AI, think about intelligence, and occasionally hope to be right about something.
-I didn't quite make the cut for a neuroscientist, mathematician, or computer scientist, so I compromised to work at the intersection of all three.
+I didn't quite make the cut for neuroscientist, mathematician, or computer scientist, so I now cobble work together at the intersection of all three.

-At Dell Technologies, I lead AI software initiatives globally for the Global Technology Office, integrating efforts across Dell’s various engineering, product, and presales teams, as well as open and close source partners.
-I keep one foot in research, thinking about how models might one day be capable of executive function, and the other in emerging technologies, thinking about the next wave of disruptions shaping the future of AI.
-I enjoy collaborating closely with large enterprises and Dell’s most select customers on technical engagements, thought leadership, and advanced AI solution design.
-I've driven hundreds of millions in customer opportunities to operationalizing AI and machine learning at enterprise scale.
+At Dell Technologies, I serve as the Global Lead for AI Software for the Global Technology Office, where I help steer technical innovation across a wide range of enterprise and research-driven AI initiatives.
+Sitting at the intersection of strategy, architecture, and delivery, I integrating efforts across Dell’s various engineering, product, and presales teams, as well as open and close source partners.
+I like to think of my time as split roughly in half: one part exploring research questions around intelligence, what it is and how it can emerge artificially, and the other part focused on the decidedly more practical challenge of turning those ideas into scalable systems with measurable, real-world impact today.
+I am always open to new research collaborations, and enjoy working closely with large enterprises and Dell’s most select customers on technical engagements, thought leadership, and advanced AI solution design.
+Through these engagements I have had the opportunity to help drive hundreds of millions in customer opportunities to operationalizing AI and machine learning at enterprise scale.

 Previously, I worked at the intersection of Computational Cognitive Neuroscience and Artificial General Intelligence, exploring how insights from the brain might guide the next generation of AI.
 My research examined the limits of existing AI tools while developing neuromorphic-inspired theories and deep learning models aimed at higher-order cognition and intelligence.
 These brain-inspired approaches offered new ways to tackle problems where narrow algorithms fall short and helped shed light on fundamental questions about building systems that can truly reason and learn at a deeper level.